Visit your local libraries!

 5 things at your local library

 1. Free or Cheap Entertainment-Did you know that many libraries offer a variety of entertainment options?
 Kids love going to story time and families often come in for movie night.
 There are also local events that take place at libraries.
 For some people, the public library is a home away from home where they are part of the community.
+Some libraries even hold used book sales so that you can get cheap books.

 2. Work Space-Do you work from home?
 Are you easily distracted by things in your home?
 Or don’t want to meet with clients there?
 I often use my local library to meet with my advocacy clients.
 There’s wifi so we can look things up if we need to.
 Plus, it’s a bit more formal than meeting in my home.
 I like that.
 I love my clients, just not sure that I want all of them in my living room.